YAL-Game-Things/Become-the-Moon-guide/20 Progression.md

 Beating the game with all of your unlocked Masterworks unlocks another one until you have them all.

-Two of the relics are "prophecies".
-I _think_ you need to fulfil them once (even if you don't win that run) for the grand finale?

 With everything unlocked, you'll want to beat the game on each character with all Masterworks active.